AN4553R/Schooly/README.md

-this is a mathimatical excersises application for school students that shows laws and needed info about geometrical shapes then can generate excersises to test absorption
+This is a mathimatical excersises application for school students that shows laws and needed info about geometrical shapes then can generate excersises to test absorption

 # Bonus: